 Separate your savings

 Lastly, living a ballin’ life on a budget can be done, but it takes some self-discipline and organisation.
 In particular, you need to be organised about your financial security and that requires you having some saving out away from a rainy day.
-This is in addition to any investments, as we all know that these are never a sure thing.
+This is in addition to any investments (as according to the Guardian), as we all know that these are never a sure thing.

 The thing with saving is that they can seem very attractive just sitting there in your back account.
 They can start to call to you and sing to you, asking why you’re not spending them because they aren’t doing anything there anyway.